NexTa-Li/MVCSoftbody/Notes.md

 - Currently a colliding point will move the edge points both a different amount depending on how far each is from the closest point.
 This is fine but due to the rest of the implementation, specifically how check collision iterates through each edge

-### Bounding Box:

-- create Rectangle class with doubles instead of ints, I suspect that the bounding box is causing some missed collisions due to rounding errors, especially when there are many bodies packed together.

 ### physical changes during simulation

 - ability to increase/ decrease final pressure.